iivye/Briar/README.md

 ## 🌼 Credits

 * Plugin by **iivye**
-* Inspired by fantasy, immersive economies, and the charm of nature-based design
+* Inspired by fantasy, immersive economies, and the charm of nature-based design.
-* Thanks to the Minecraft plugin dev community for years of shared knowledge
+* Thank you to the Minecraft plugin dev community for years of shared knowledge <3.

 ---

 ## 🍂 Final Words

-Let your players stumble upon the mysterious **Briar**, where no two visits are the same.
-With its rotating treasures, earthy visuals, and immersive mechanics, **Briar** helps your server economy bloom.
+Let your players stumble upon the mysterious **Briar Market**, where no two visits are the same.
+With its rotating treasures, earthy visuals, and immersive mechanics, **Briar Market** helps your server economy bloom.

 > 🌙 *“When the moon is high, and the fireflies glow\... the Briar opens.”*